UAL-RE/redata-docs/source/iam.rst

 | Faculty/Staff/DCC | 2 GB                                       |
 +-------------------+--------------------------------------------+

-Second, we have the ability to assign each users to groups/portals on Figshare.
+Second, we have the ability to assign each users to groups on Figshare (a.k.a. "portals").
 This allows for the easily exploration of data through these portals.
 For our deployment we chose to do it by following common research themes for our University.
 To identify researcher's discipline, we utilize their primary affiliation at the University.

 Software/Services Overview